 Information on the course

 The NZ Catholic Bishops are committed to fostering a culture of safeguarding in the Church.
-We, as a Catholic community have a responsibility to:
+All of us, as a Catholic community, have a responsibility to:

 - value all people and protect them from harm